I left this weeks update until the end of the day so that if anything unusual occurred I would not have to make an additional entry.

 This week I will be opening the pool and I am very much looking forward to how that is going to go.
 It has been a long while since I was able to have a conversation of any kind while swimming.

-One thought on “Weekly Envoy Acclaim Update”
+2 thoughts on “Weekly Envoy Acclaim Update”

 I would have to agree with you “The other thing that is astounding is the lack of tinnitus” I wear my AB processor 24/7 for this very reason.
 I was just thinking today while watering outdoor plants….what would this tech be like if Google or Apple had designed CI’s.
 I suspect much further along…